Team-xManager/xManager/README.md

 # IMPORTANT NOTES

-•xManager is created using [Sketchware Pro](https://github.com/Sketchware-Pro/Sketchware-Pro) for android.
+•xManager was created using [Sketchware Pro](https://github.com/Sketchware-Pro/Sketchware-Pro) for android.
-•xManager uses [Sketch2Any](https://play.google.com/store/apps/details?id=com.sketch2any) for converting the project to Android Studio.
+•xManager uses [Sketch2Any](https://play.google.com/store/apps/details?id=com.sketch2any) to convert the project to Android Studio.
 •xManager only uses Firebase Database as its API.
-•No trackers, no spywares, no keyloggers or any other malicious codes added on the source code.
-What you see on the source code is what's inside the build apk.
+•No trackers, no spywares, no keyloggers or any other malicious codes added in the source code.
+What you see in the source code is what's inside the build apk.
 You can extract the apk for yourself.
 •The source code that can be seen here is what's inside the exported zip file for Android Studio.
-•There are some instance that the source code is unbuildable, some parts might be missing and such due to limitations.
+•There are some instance of the source code that are unbuildable, some parts might be missing and such due to limitations.
-•Users might experience downtime and maintenance when using the manager app since we are manually changing the hosting links of each individual files from time to time.
+•Users might experience downtime and maintenance when using the manager app since we are manually changing the hosting links of each individual file from time to time.
-•xManager is completely free and we do not get any comissions with it **(Rewarded Ads are optional and can be disable via settings)**.
+•xManager is completely free and we do not get any commissions from it **(Rewarded Ads are optional and can be disabled in the settings)**.
 •We will support the app as long as we can.
-Internal improvements may not guaranteed.
+Internal improvements may not be guaranteed.

 # Developer